Karce/gupaxtk/README.md

 7. Start XMRig
 8. Start XvB

-Gupaxx will distribute your hashrate between P2Pool and XMRvsBeast as defined here by the [algorithm](NOTES_ALGORITHM.md).
+Gupaxx will distribute your hashrate between P2Pool and XMRvsBeast as defined by [this algorithm](NOTES_ALGORITHM.md).

-The algorithm will decide which quantity of HR will be directed to P2pool and to XMRvsBeast, so that you still keep a share in the [PPLNS Window](https://github.com/SChernykh/p2pool#how-payouts-work-in-p2pool).
-It will send by default just enough to get to the highest round or, if hero mode is enabled, everything minus minimum required to still have a share in the PPLNS Window.
+The algorithm will decide which quantity of HR will be directed to P2Pool and to XMRvsBeast, so that you still keep a share in the [PPLNS Window](https://github.com/SChernykh/p2pool#how-payouts-work-in-p2pool).
+It will send by default just enough to get to the highest round or, if hero mode is enabled, everything minus the minimum required to still have a share in the PPLNS Window.
 </div>

 ## XvB Tab